For the Love of Christ

 It is important to use your word carefully.
 The way you express your self will impact your life, and others.
 You have to be aware of what you say, and how you express your self to do this.
 One of the results of impeccability is that you will say only what you mean, and you will mean what you say.
 From the outside this appears to mean “keep your word.”

 When the meaning of “Be Impeccable with your Word” is taught as “keep your word” it is because one of two reasons.
 First, the person leading the teaching is not familiar with the more important expression of truth and love.
-The second happens when the person leading the group has a selfish interest in controlling the behavior or actions of others.
+The second happens when the person leading the group has an attachment to controlling the behavior or actions of others.

 If you subscribe to the idea that impeccability is really about keeping your agreements, then you subject your self to possible harm and abuse unnecessarily.
 Very possibly you end up using these four agreements to inflict emotional suffering on your self instead of freeing your self from it the way they were designed to do.